-The Division III Strategic Alliance Matching Grant (Division III SAMG) is a five-year grant program that provides funding for senior-level administrative positions at Division III institutions and conference offices to encourage access, recruitment, selection and the long-term success of ethnic minorities and women.
+The Division III Strategic Alliance Matching Grant (Division III SAMG) is a five-year grant program that provides funding for mid- to senior-level administrative positions at Division III institutions and conference offices to encourage access, recruitment, selection and the long-term success of ethnic minorities and women.

 Division III member institutions are committed to the overall experience and success of their student-athletes, coaches and administrators.
 NCAA Division III strives to be a dynamic and engaging group of colleges, universities and conferences with varying sizes and missions committed to an environment that encourages and supports diversity and inclusion, values fairness and equity, and places the highest priority on the overall educational experience of the student-athlete in the conduct of intercollegiate athletics.

 Proposed position must be for a full-time, mid-to-senior-level administrative position at a Division III institution or conference office consisting of a minimum of 60 months of work during the commitment starting in September in the year they are awarded.
 The hired employee should be an ethnic minority and/or a woman.